Critical Considerations for Tin Whisker Mitigation

 The use of fully programmable robotic hot solder dip machines is highly recommended instead of manual solder dipping since these robotic systems precisely control the solder dip depth, dwell times, preheat, and solder temperatures in full compliance with GEIA-STD-0006 standards.
 The GEIA-STD-0006 standard, Requirements for Using Solder Dip to Replace the Finish on Electronic Piece Parts, states that robotic solder dipping apparatus shall have:

-Dynamic solder wave or other method to remove oxidation before solder dipping
+Dynamic solder wave or another method to remove oxidation before solder dipping

 Controlled dwell time in preheat and solder pot within ± 0.1 sec